Baylex/Mission-to-Mars/README.md

 * A higher version prevented Flask from running.

 # Web Scraping Mars data from NASA using Jupyter Notebook
-BeautifulSoup and Splinter was used to automate a web browser and perform a web scrape.
+BeautifulSoup and Splinter were used to automate a web browser and perform a web scrape.

 ## Mars Hemisphere data dictionary
 ![Pic 1](https://github.com/Baylex/Mission-to-Mars/blob/main/Resources/hemi_dict.PNG)